-- Are you willing to provide any buyer concessions (paying their closing costs, buying a warranty, pre-paying HOA dues ”“ there are many things a seller can do to “sweeten” the deal and appeal to more buyers).
+- Are you willing to provide any buyer concessions (paying their closing costs, finding out what the home warranty cost is and buying a warranty, pre-paying HOA dues ”“ there are many things a seller can do to “sweeten” the deal and appeal to more buyers).

 - And more. . .

 There is no single answer to how fast a home can sell, or whether we are in a buyers or sellers market.
 One good market statistic to examine when you are looking at (roughly) how long it may take to sell your home is absorption rate ”“ which will tell you how long it takes on average to sell a home.

 The formula that Building broker in Perth use is pretty simple:

 Find the number of homes currently listed for sale and divide that by the number of homes sold last month.
 The result is the number of months it would take to reduce that inventory to zero.

 For example: Let’s say there were 100 homes listed for sale, and 25 homes were sold last month.
 The absorption rate in this example is 4 months (100 divided by 25 = 4).
 Assuming no other homes were listed, and sales rate stays flat) it would take 4 months to sell 100 homes.